-Faculty: Filipe Monteiro, Affiliate Professor of Strategy, Academic Director, Global Talent Competitiveness Index (GTCI)
+Faculty: Filipe Monteiro, Senior Affiliate Professor of Strategy, Academic Director, Global Talent Competitiveness Index (GTCI)

 One key advantage that emerging markets have in the digital space is a lack of legacy.
 Many companies in mature markets have more than 20 years ingrained cultures, mindsets, business models, ways of working and, of course, technology landscapes that are not necessarily conducive to operating with an agile innovation approach.